-A quick look at a stunning walk along part of the Raad ny Foillan - the Isle of Man coastal path - between Port St Mary and Port Erin.
+A small but stunning part of the epic Raad ny Foillan - the Isle of Man coastal path - between Port St Mary and Port Erin.

 - The walk starts at the Port St Mary railway station.
 If you are arriving to Port St Mary by car, either park in Port St Mary and pick up the walk at the nearest point, or park carefully along the A29.

 - Leave the station through the gate and turn right to walk along the A29 called Four Roads.
 Cross over the junction with Plantation Road and continue down what is now Station Road into Port St Mary.